Should You Drain Above Ground Pool for Winter? Complete Guide

 Equipment Winterization During Drainage

 As you lower the water level, begin winterizing your pool equipment.
 Remove all drain plugs from the pump, filter housing, heater, and any other equipment.
 Store these plugs in the pump basket so you won't lose them over winter.
-Blow out all plumbing lines using a shop vacuum or air compressor to remove remaining water.
+Blow out all plumbing lines using a pool-specific blower or air compressor to remove remaining water.

 Remove and clean your skimmer basket and pump basket.
 Install winter plugs in all wall returns and skimmer openings to prevent water from entering the lines.
 For pools with through-wall skimmers, install a skimmer guard or Gizzmo to protect against ice expansion damage.